springernature/vpat/nature.md

 <td>Partially Supports</td>
 <td>
 We use semantically-correct markup so that Assistive Technology users can recognise elements and move around them accordingly.
 We make use of WAI-ARIA roles to support landmarks.
 We also provide skip links for bypassing repetitive navigation elements.
-<br><br>
-The OneTrust "manage cookies" privacy centre (third party content) does not provide a way for screen reader users to bypass the links in its left hand menu.
 </td>
 </tr>
 <tr valign="top">